Corrie Yee Teases Fans & Tugs On Bikini Bottoms In Flirty Snap

 Corrie Yee kicked off the week with a casual and flirty Instagram update that left some of her followers at a loss for words.
 The brunette model looked smoking hot in a cropped t-shirt and a pair of bikini bottoms while she struck a sexy pose in her home.

-Corrie’s sultry post, which can be seen on her Instagram page, consisted of a single photo in which she appeared to be standing in her kitchen.
-White cabinets and a pale green wall were visible behind her.
+Corrie’s sultry post, which can be seen on her Instagram page, consisted of a single photo in which she appeared to be standing in her kitchen, based on the white cabinets and a pale green wall that were visible behind her.

-Corrie might have been in skimpy lingerie, but she could not have looked sexier.
+Corrie might not have been wearing skimpy lingerie, but she could not have looked sexier.
 Her shirt was a slate grey color with the “Friends” logo across the front.
-The number was extremely revealing, as the hem cut off across the middle of her breasts, giving her the opportunity to flaunt some underboob.
-She teamed the shirt with a baby blue pair of bikini bottoms.
-She completed her outfit with a pair of off-white thigh-high socks.
+The shirt was extremely revealing, as the hem cut off across the middle of her breasts, giving her the opportunity to flaunt some underboob.
+She teamed the shirt with a baby blue pair of bikini bottoms and completed her outfit with a pair of off-white thigh-high socks.

 The camera captured the front of Corrie’s body from the middle of her thighs up.
 She wore a sultry expression with her lips parted as she looked off at something to the side.
 She added some sex appeal to the picture by hooking her thumbs in the sides of her bottoms and tugging on them, revealing a good deal of her toned lower abdomen.
 A heart tattoo on the right side of her abs drew the eye to her slender midsection.
 The model stood with one hip to the side, showing off her hourglass shape.